Jarno458/TsRandomizer/ReadMe.md

 * SaveStatues in front of Temportal Gyre bosses Ifrit and Ravenlord are disabled to prevent softlocks
 * Aelana and The Maw no longer require twins to be killed before their door unlocks
 * Softlock exits are conditionally added the Lab and Hangar when Risky Warps are on and certain lasers are active
+* The depowered lab has safeties to ensure certain items are still reachable: lower left trash has a broken gate, upper left trash has engineers throwing trash, and the dynamo shaft has hand-holds.

 # New keybinds
 * On the minimap screen, holding the melee button (default: X) will highlight all locations that you can reach and still have items for you